kensanata/spellcasters/Olgana.md

-**Prayer for Help** (5) summons an archon, a warrior angel (HD 6 AC 1 1W8 MV 15; immune to non-magical weapons; can see in the dark; can shape change into a dog at will; can sing the Song of Truth at will, can recite the Mantra of True Intent at will, and can use the Light Beam at will).
+**Prayer for Help** (5) summons an archon, a warrior angel (HD 6 AC 1 1W8 MV 15; immune to non-magical weapons; can see in the dark; can shape change into a dog at will; can sing the *Song of Truth* at will, can recite the *The Mantra of True Intent* at will, and can use the *Light Beam* at will).
 This angel supports you for a particular task as long as your intent is sincere and serves the law.